-The four-year Obstetrics and Gynecology residency training program is affiliated with the Michigan State University College of Human Medicine and is staffed by board-certified faculty.
+The four-year Ob-Gyn program is affiliated with the Michigan State University College of Human Medicine and is staffed by board-certified faculty.
 Our Obstetrics and Gynecology residents receive focused guidance while serving one of the largest and most diverse patient populations in the state.
 Our ambulatory clinics average about 10,000 outpatient visits per year.
 Residents, under supervision, provide continuity of care for these patients.
-Direct experience is provided in general obstetric and gynecologic clinics as well as the specialty clinics, including breast, colposcopy, endocrinology, high-risk obstetrics and oncology.
+Direct experience is provided in general obstetric and gynecologic clinics as well as in specialty clinics, including breast, colposcopy, endocrinology, high-risk obstetrics, and oncology.
 The program is accredited by the Accreditation Council for Graduate Medical Education.

 In addition to our core curriculum and training opportunities, Hurley’s obstetrics and gynecology residency training program includes the following key elements: